Chishi56/Analyzing-Phishing-Email/README.md

 # Phishing Email Analysis – Binance Spoof Investigation

-This project is part of a **Cybersecurity Internship Task** focused on identifying and analyzing phishing emails.
-The suspicious email reviewed here falsely claimed to be from **Binance**, a well-known cryptocurrency platform.
+This project involves the analysis of a phishing email that impersonates Binance, a popular cryptocurrency platform.
+The goal is to identify indicators of phishing and validate the email’s authenticity through header inspection and link analysis.

 ---